 Before any misinformation spreads, it's important to unpack the real significance of surpassing a due date for mother and infant.

 A new study reveals that reduced telomere length is associated with childhood trauma in those with schizophrenia and bipolar disorder.
 Does this new research make a compelling case for its use in the real, not theoretical, world?

-Inappropriate requests bombard physicians constantly and deciphering honorable ones from the more nefarious occupy substantial time diverted away from patient care.
+Inappropriate requests bombard physicians constantly.
+And identifying honorable ones from the more nefarious diverts substantial time away from patient care.

 With childbirth, the stakes are too high to add a risk factor or another hurdle.
 A healthy mom and healthy baby should be the goal of any delivery.